Quantitative precipitation forecast: Ensemble forecasting

-The detail that can be given into a forecast decreases with time as these errors increase.
+The detail that can be given in a forecast increases with time as errors decrease.
 There comes a point when the errors are so large that the forecast has no correlation with the actual state of the atmosphere.
-Looking at a single forecast model gives no indication of how likely that forecast is to be correct.
-Ensemble forecasting entails the production of many forecasts in order to reflect the uncertainty in the initial state of the atmosphere (due to errors in the observations and insufficient sampling).
-The uncertainty in the forecast can then be assessed by the range of different forecasts produced.
-Ensemble forecasts are increasingly being used for operational weather forecasting (for example at European Centre for Medium-Range Weather Forecasts (ECMWF), National Centers for Environmental Prediction (NCEP), and the Canadian forecasting center).
+Looking at a single forecast model does not indicate how likely that forecast is to be correct.
+Ensemble forecasting entails the production of many forecasts to reflect the uncertainty in the initial state of the atmosphere (due to errors in the observations and insufficient sampling).
+The range of different forecasts produced can then assess the uncertainty in the forecast.
+Ensemble forecasts are increasingly being used for operational weather forecasting (for example at European Centre for Medium-Range Weather Forecasts (ECMWF), National Centers for Environmental Prediction (NCEP), and the Canadian Forecasting Center).
 Ensemble mean forecasts for precipitation have the same problems associated with their use in other fields, as they average out more extreme values, and therefore have limited usefulness for extreme events.
 In the case of the SREF ensemble mean, used within the United States, this decreasing usefulness starts with values as low as 0.50 in.